SnoozingPinata/wordle_solver/README.md

 word picking strategies:
-  solution guess - choosing the most likely word to be the solution exclusion guess - a guess used to rule out as many possible solutions as possible mixed guess - a word chosen to test specific letters for a solution and other letters exclusionarily hit guess - a word chosen to try to find information (like a first or possibly second word choice)
+  solution guess - choosing the most likely word to be the solution exclusion guess - a guess used to rule out as many possible solutions as possible mixed guess - a word chosen to test specific letters for a solution and other letters for exclusions